nexpy/nxrefine/_sources/introduction.rst.txt

 approximately perpendicular to the beam.
 Images are collected on an area detector placed in transmission geometry behind the sample.
-Detectors such as the Dectris Pilatus series consist of a set of chips with small gaps between them, so sample rotation scans are often repeated three times with small detector translations between each one.
-However, it is also possible to fill in the gaps just by adjusting the orientation of the Φ-axis itself.
+Detectors such as the Dectris Pilatus series consist of a set of chips with small gaps between them, so sample rotation scans are often repeated multiple times (usually three) with small detector translations between each one to fill in these gaps.
+However, it is also possible to accomplish this just by adjusting the orientation of the Φ-axis itself.
 NXRefine reduces the data independently for each rotation scan before merging them to create a single 3D data volume.

 The Φ-axis is approximately perpendicular to the beam.
 The Φ-axis motor is on a χ-circle (not shown), with χ = 0° corresponding to a vertical